Louis R. Kavoussi, MD

 Dr. Kavoussi was a full named professor at the age of 40.
 He was elected to the Society of Genitourinary Surgeons, which is an elite group of the most outstanding urologists in the world.
 He also received a Lifetime Achievement Award before the age of 50 from the National Kidney Foundation for his pioneering work in minimally invasive renal surgery.
 He has been appointed to multiple international committees.

 In 1993, Dr. Kavoussi joined the faculty at Johns Hopkins School of Medicine where he became Vice-Chairman and Patrick C. Walsh Distinguished Professor of Urology.
-He was appointed Chairman of Urology for the North Shore-LIJ Health System in 2006.
+He was appointed Chairman of Urology for Northwell Health in 2006.